10yard/dkafe/readme.md

 `EMU_3` to `EMU_8` can be used to add more of your own emulators.
 By default `EMU_1` is used for DKAFE gameplay and `EMU_2` is used for "inp" recordings.

 `ROM_DIR = <ROOT>\roms`
-The rom directory is set to the dkafe roms folder by default.
+The rom directory is set to the DKAFE roms folder by default.

-`OPTIONS = -video gdi -view "Pixel Aspect (7:8)"`
+`OPTIONS = -rompath <ROM_DIR> -video gdi -view "Pixel Aspect (7:8)"`
-Additional arguments to pass to DKWolf.
-These options are stored into <OPTIONS> which then be included in the EMU settings.
+General arguments can be stored into <OPTIONS> rather than repeating for each emulator.

 The special tags `<ROOT>`, `<ROM_DIR>`, `<OPTIONS>`, `<NAME>` and `<DATETIME>` used above are replaced with their actual values at runtime.

+`ALLOW_ROM_OVERWRITE = 0`
+Allow roms in ROM_DIR to be overwritten.
+Set to 1 when using an emulator that doesn't support a rompath argument e.g. AdvanceMAME.

 ### DK Interface Settings